 |A reverse power relay can be used, It consists of 2 coils, a voltage coil (PT) and a current coil (CT), both are energized by the same phase.
 They both induce magnetic fields in an Aluminum disk which under normal operation is restricted by stoppers but as the power flows in opposite direction, the Aluminum disk also rotates in the reverse direction and a trip mechanism gets activated.|

-|Whenever a generator is disconnected from the grid, it tends to run at no load with speed much higher than rated speed known as ‘runaway speed’.||
+|Whenever a generator is disconnected from the grid, it tends to run at no load with a speed much higher than the rated speed known as ‘runaway speed’.||

-For example, phase A consists of 20 KW load, phase B consist of 10 KW, and phase C consist of 5 KW, this refers to unbalance loading
+When the load on the three phases of the generator has high variation.
+For example, phase A consists of 20 KW load, phase B consists of 10 KW, and phase C consists of 5 KW, this refers to unbalance loading.

 A negative sequence relay can be used, It consists of 4 impedances and a relay operating coil between them, 3 CTs (1 from each phase) feeds current to these impedances, all impedances are chosen such that in case of negative sequence current, input from 2 CTs cancel out each other and remaining CT input energizes the relay coil and initiates tripping mechanism.

 |Loss of excitation means there would be no availability of an exciter circuit.
-Due to which, the synchronous generator starts acting as an induction generator with a slightly higher speed that is it will draw reactive power Q from the grid and provides active power P.||
+Due to this, the synchronous generator starts acting as an induction generator with a slightly higher speed that is it will draw reactive power Q from the grid and provides active power P.||

-|MHO relay used to monitor field current to prevent loss of excitation.
+MHO relay is used to monitor field current to prevent loss of excitation.

-An alarm can also be used here, and an effort can be made to restore the excitation.
+an alarm can also be used here, and an effort can be made to restore the excitation

 A generator consists of 3 phase windings connected in Y and a neutral wire.
 The following faults may have the probability to occur: